-Healthcare marketing in 2018 is all about evolving these tried and true methods to meet the growing consumerization of healthcare and laying the groundwork for capitalizing on the latest developments in technologies like artificial intelligence, voice recognition, and live streaming video.
+Today, healthcare marketing is all about evolving these tried and true methods to meet the growing consumerization of healthcare and laying the groundwork for capitalizing on the latest developments in technologies like artificial intelligence, voice recognition, and live streaming video.

-To help you boost your healthcare marketing efforts, we’ve prowled the web looking for 20 great tips from healthcare marketing rockstars.
+To help you boost your healthcare marketing efforts, we’ve prowled the web looking for 20 great healthcare marketers and shared their best marketing tips.
 From using technology to better connect with your patients to leveraging the latest advancements in voice search, these tips will help your healthcare organization maximize marketing efforts.

 Coping with the Consumerization of Healthcare